-Surgeons are architects of the human body, their operating room – their construction site.
+Surgeons are architects of the human body, and their operating room is their construction site.
 Their role is delicate, involving precision-based procedures and high-stress decision-making.

 On the financial front, surgeons don’t disappoint.
-With an average annual salary that often surpasses £93,000, they certainly lead the pack.
-Specialisation and years of experience can nudge these figures even higher.
+They certainly lead the pack with an average annual salary that often surpasses £93,000.
+Specialization and years of experience can nudge these figures even higher.

 Psychiatrists offer a beacon of hope for those struggling with mental health disorders.
-Their task is to decipher complex psychological issues and prescribe appropriate treatments, significantly enhancing patients’ lives.
+Their task is deciphering complex psychological issues and prescribing appropriate treatments, significantly enhancing patients’ lives.